AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/create-forms.md

 Before you start, ensure that you have completed the following steps:

-* Set up Edge Delivery Service (EDS) Github project using AEM boilerplate and clone the corresponding Github repository on your local machine.
+* Set up Edge Delivery Service (EDS) GitHub project using AEM boilerplate and clone the corresponding GitHub repository on your local machine.
 See [developer tutorial](https://www.aem.live/developer/tutorial) for details.
 In this document, the local folder of your Edge Delivery Service (EDS) project is referred as `[EDS Project repository]` .
 * Clone the [Forms Block repository](https://github.com/adobe/afb) on your local machine.
 It contains the code to render the form on an EDS webpage.
 In this document, the local folder of your Forms Block repository is referred as `[Forms Block repository]`.
 * Ensure that you have access to Google Sheets or Microsoft SharePoint.
-To setup Microsoft SharePoint as your content source, see [How to use Sharepoint](https://www.aem.live/docs/setup-customer-sharepoint)
+To set up Microsoft SharePoint as your content source, see [How to use Sharepoint](https://www.aem.live/docs/setup-customer-sharepoint)